How to Invest in Index Funds: A Step-by-Step Guide

 Index funds are mutual funds that track a specific market index, such as the S&P 500 or the Dow Jones Industrial Average.
-The fund manager will invest in all the stocks that make up the index to track its performance.
+The fund manager will use “indexing” to invest in all the stocks that make up the index to track its performance, as a form of passive fund management.
 When you invest in an index fund, you are essentially investing in a basket of stocks, which immediately diversifies your portfolio.

-There are a variety of different index funds available, each tracking a different market index.
-Once you decide which one you want to track, you can research the various index funds available and choose the one that best meets your needs.
+There is a wide variety of different index funds available, each tracking a different market index.
+Once you zone in on the one you want to track, you can delve deeper and research the diverse index funds available, before choosing the one that best meets your needs.

 How to Invest in Index Funds